Martin Jørgensen: International career

 Jørgensen was a prolific player for the various Danish youth teams.
 He was named 1996 Danish under-21 Player of the Year, and eventually set a record of 31 games for the Danish under-21 national team, scoring nine goals.

 He made his debut for the senior Denmark national team on 25 March 1998 against Scotland, under national team coach Bo Johansson.
 He was chosen to represent Denmark at the 1998 FIFA World Cup, where he got his international breakthrough.
 He took part in all five Denmark matches at the tournament and scored the opening goal in the 3–2 quarter-final defeat to eventual runners-up Brazil.

 Jørgensen was called up by Johansson to compete for Denmark at the 2000 European Championship, despite being injured.
 The tournament was no success for Jørgensen, who played a single game as Denmark were eliminated in the preliminary group stage.
 He made his second World Cup appearance, under new coach Morten Olsen, at the 2002 FIFA World Cup.
 He played in Denmark's three group stage matches, before suffering an injury which kept him from playing the second round where Denmark were eliminated.
 At the 2004 European Championship, Jørgensen played in all Denmark's four matches before elimination.

 Coaching career

-In the winter 2014, Jørgensen was hired as playing assistant manager at AGF, a position he had for six months.
-He continued as player without any coaching role from the summer 2014 until new year, where he retired as a player.
-He then became coach of the U14-team in January 2015.
+In late 2014, Jørgensen was hired as assistant manager at AGF, a position he held for six months.
+He continued as player without any coaching role until the year following, where he retired as a player.
+He then became coach of the U14 team in January 2015.

-One month after he was hired as U14 coach in AGF, he was also hired as the assistant manager of the Danish national team.
-In the summer of 2015, however, his role changed from U14 coach to talent coach, while he continued as assistant manager on the national team.
+One month after his appointment as U14 coach at AGF, he was also hired as the assistant manager of the Danish national team.
+In the summer of 2015, however, his role at AGF changed from U14 coach to scout, while he continued as assistant manager in the national team.
 He left the post as assistant manager in January 2016.